These days, it’s not enough to just offer great content. You also need to build a loyal blog audience for that content.

 But, there was a problem.

 So, how did Twitter overcome this challenge and eventually encourage customer retention?
 Well, they didn’t follow common wisdom, because they didn’t have a common audience problem.
-It was retaining users that was the stumbling block.
+It was retaining users that were the stumbling block.

-Twitter conducted in-depth testing on user experience and tweaked their website interface as a result.
+Twitter conducted in-depth testing on user experience and tweaked its website interface as a result.
 With the information gained from the testing, they rebuilt both the front- and back-end, making the entire Twitter experience more personable over time.